Tallulah (DJ): Return to London

-Upon his return to London, Allam found himself homeless and moved into the Notting Hill apartment of the pop musician Iain Williams, who later became one-half of the pop duo Big Bang.
-Also living at the apartment was Williams’s friend Granville King who also happened to be Allam’s friend, hence the connection.
+Upon his return to London, Allam found himself homeless and moved into the Notting Hill apartment of the pop musician Iain 'Rudi' Williams, who later became one-half of the pop duo Big Bang.
+Also living at the apartment was Williams’s friend Granville King who also happened to be Allam's friend, hence the connection.
 It was Granville (unbeknown to Williams) that allowed Allam to stay temporarily at the apartment while Williams was away.
 When Williams returned to the UK after a visit abroad, Allam was still staying at Williams’ apartment.
 Allam remained as a guest at the apartment for over 10 years.
-Granville was a hairdresser and owned Tallulah Hairdressing Salon in Coram Street, Bloomsbury, (which was named after Tallulah) and was also an alternative cabaret/drag artiste named Gina King.
-Gina King went on to win the Porchester Hall Drag Ball one year in the late-70s.
-Tallulah, Granville and Williams labeled themselves ‘The Colville Set,’ in a nod to the former artistic ‘Bloomsbury Set,’ and after the bohemian district of Colville in Notting Hill in which they resided.
+Granville was a hairdresser and owned Tallulah Hairdressing Salon in Coram Street, Bloomsbury, (which was named after Tallulah) and was also an alternative cabaret/drag artiste named Gina King, who went on to win the Porchester Hall Drag Ball one year in the late-70s.
+Tallulah, Granville and Williams labeled themselves ‘The Colville Set,’ in a nod to the former artistic 'Bloomsbury Set' and after the bohemian district of Colville in Notting Hill in which they resided.

 Many actors, writers and musicians lived in the area, including the writer Charles Glass, and musician Steven Luscombe of the band Blancmange who had apartments in the same house as Iain Williams, and their next-door neighbour actor Bette Bourne, and further along Colville Terrace the actor Philip Sayer.
-After returning from America Tallulah found the disco scene in London had really gotten big; 'When I came back from New York the disco scene was peaking and it was easy for me to get work.
-When I had the residency at Scandals (which meant playing 6 nights a week) they gave me a record allowance of £70 a week, which was a fortune in those days (equivalent in 2022 to over £500), so I was able to buy all the American and European imports I wanted.’
-In the late 1970s, ‘The Embassy was London’s little Studio 54,’ said Tallulah, during an interview.
-‘The gay night, Sunday night, was the nearest to a chic club that London ever got.
-The music was great, and Greg James was a great DJ.’
-Tallulah DJ’d at the Embassy Club every Sunday on the gay nights.
-He would arrive at the club wearing one of his mother’s cocktail dresses, with big boots on.
+After returning from America Tallulah found the disco scene in London had really gotten big; "When I came back from New York the disco scene was peaking and it was easy for me to get work.
+When I had the residency at Scandals (which meant playing 6 nights a week) they gave me a record allowance of £70 a week, which was a fortune in those days, so I was able to buy all the American and European imports I wanted."
+In the late 1970s, ‘The Embassy was London's little Studio 54', said Tallulah, during an interview.
+"The gay night, Sunday night, was the nearest to a chic club that London ever got.
+The music was great, and Greg James was a great DJ."
+Tallulah DJ'd at the Embassy Club every Sunday on the gay nights.
+He would arrive at the club wearing one of his mother's cocktail dresses, with big boots on.